VoronDesign/VoronUsers/printer_mods/Zen3D/V0_MidPanel_HexPattern/README.md

-# Voron0 MidPanle with Hex pattern and Wire cover
+# Voron0 MidPanel with Hex pattern and Wire cover

 ## print settings: